-History of Merthyr Cynog
+History of Merthyr Cynog Parish

 Merthyr Cynog Church TowerMerthyr Cynog parish is in the district of Brecon and the County of Powys, situated between the rivers Yscir and Honddu.
 It is an area steeped in legend, with a rich and complex history.